Pay in Person

 We are located in Room 105 on the first floor of City Hall.
 Enter through the main entrance, and the security guard will direct you.
 You may pay your taxes with a check, money order, cash, debit card, credit card, or ATM card.

-The last day to pay the first installment without interest was Monday, August 7, 2023.
+The last day to pay the second installment without interest was Thursday, February 1, 2024.

 The requirement to wear a face mask is no longer in effect in Norwalk City Hall.
 Please contact the Mayor's Office, or refer to the Mayor's COVID 19 updates, for details about this policy and recent updates and directives about mask wearing at City owned facilities and other COVID 19 policies.
 Please try to stay six feet away from others, in compliance with physical distancing directives.
 If you are not feeling well, please be respectful of your neighbors - choose another day to come, or make your payment remotely.

-There are several ways you can make your tax payment:
+There are several alternative ways you can make your tax payment:

 1. BY MAIL - send to Tax Collector, 125 East Avenue, Norwalk CT 06851